Category:

 • Integrations: Most tools connect with CRMs, cloud storage, and billing platforms, so contracts move through your full workflow.

 Some tools also add artificial intelligence to speed things up even more.
-For example, AI can suggest clauses based on deal type, highlight risky language, and flag missing terms before the contract goes out.
+For example, an AI legal assistant can suggest clauses based on deal type and flag missing terms before the contract goes out.
 It can also compare changes across versions and point out what’s different.

 What Are The Benefits Of Contract Automation?

-Contract automation cuts down the manual work that usually slows things down.
-It keeps contract processes moving, starting from contract creation and continuing through the entire contract lifecycle, by handling the steps most teams waste time on.
+Contract automation cuts down the manual tasks that slow teams down.
+It keeps contracts moving from creation through the entire lifecycle by automating the steps that usually take the most time.

 Here’s what it improves:

-• Faster contract creation: Use templates to build and send contracts in less time.
+• Streamlined contract creation: Use templates to build and send contracts quickly while keeping contract language consistent.

-• Fewer errors: Pre-approved language and smart fields reduce the chance of missing or incorrect info.
+• Fewer errors: Pre-approved clauses and smart fields minimize mistakes and missing details.

-• No skipped contract renewals: Get alerts before contracts expire, so you can follow up early or renegotiate on time.
+• No skipped renewals: Get notified before contracts expire so contract renewals happen on time.

-• Organized storage: Keep contracts in one searchable system instead of scattered folders or inboxes.
+• Organized storage: Store all contracts in one searchable system for easier access.

-• Better insight: Spot patterns and bottlenecks across the full lifecycle.
+• Better insight: Identify bottlenecks and patterns across the full lifecycle to improve performance.

 Top 5 Contract Automation Tools